microsoft/FluidFramework/tools/generator-fluid/README.md

 # Fluid Generator

-Use this tool to quickly bootstrap a counter chaincode example.
+Use this tool to quickly bootstrap a dice roller chaincode example.

 To set up, do these one time steps.
 ````bash